Two Nanaimo teens on a go-kart get Tim Hortons drive-thru order - BC Local News

 “No, we just went through and kind of hoped,” Dumas said.

-Tim Hortons’ policy is that only vehicles licensed under relevant motor vehicle legislation can be served at the drive-thru windows, but Dumas said staff members seemed to get a kick out of serving the go-karters that day.
+Tim Hortons’ policy is that only vehicles licensed under relevant motor vehicle legislation can be served at the drive-thru windows, though hundreds of Canadian locations have made accommodations during the COVID-19 pandemic, for example for semi truck drivers.
+Dumas said staff members seemed to get a kick out of serving the go-karters that day.

 Dumas created a TikTok social media video out of the footage, set to Hard Work by U.S. Drill Sergeant Field Recordings and Party Girl by StaySolidRocky; the video can be viewed at this link.